wombleton/gitlaw-nz/acts/M/Marriage Act 1955.md

 ##### 9 Approval of organisations

-*   (1) Any organisation may apply to the Registrar-General in the manner hereinafter provided for approval as an organisation which may, pursuant to [section 10][13], nominate persons to solemnise marriages, (therein and in this section referred to as an **approved organisation**).
+*   (1) Any organisation may apply to the Registrar-General in the manner hereinafter provided for approval as an organisation which may, pursuant to [section 10][13], nominate persons to solemnise marriages, (therein and in this section referred to as an approved organisation).

-    (2) Every such application shall be accompanied by a statement signed by the chief office bearer and 10 members of the organisation, all being of or over the age of 18 years, each of whom shall append his age and address, setting out:
+    (2) Every such application shall be accompanied by a statement signed by the chief office bearer and 10 members of the organisation, all being of or over the age of 18 years, each of whom shall append his or her age and address, setting out:

     *   (a) the objects and beliefs of the organisation; and